-The Faculty of Arts and Science will launch a Minor in Black Studies in 2022 through the Department of Gender Studies.
+The Faculty of Arts and Science launched a Minor in Black Studies in 2022 through the Department of Gender Studies.
 Black Studies is an interdisciplinary field, emphasizing the political, creative and intellectual lives of global diasporic communities.
-With several seminars speaking directly to the field of Black Studies, as well as multiple courses that attend to studies of race, colonialism, resistance, and anti-racism, students will work with scholars and staff that are committed to thinking through questions of liberation and social change.
+With several seminars speaking directly to the field of Black Studies, as well as multiple courses that attend to studies of race, colonialism, resistance, and anti-racism, students work with scholars and staff that are committed to thinking through questions of liberation and social change.

 In addition to the Indigenous studies certificates and courses below, a number of departments offer courses and interdisciplinary programs related to EDII.
 See Programs & Degrees for more information.

-Pursue a Bachelor of Arts General Degree Plan in Indigenous Studies through the Department of Languages, Literatures and Cutlure, Faculty of Arts and Science.
+Pursue a Bachelor of Arts General Degree Plan in Indigenous Studies through the Department of Languages, Literatures and Culture, Faculty of Arts and Science.
 The Plan in Indigenous Studies is interdisciplinary, and can be completed either as a minor in combination with any major offered in the Faculty of Arts and Science or as a stand-alone general area of study in a three-year degree.
 The Plan is designed to draw together a range of course offerings on Indigenous histories, cultures, experiences, languages, and ways of knowing from 14 departments within Arts and Science.
 Students will develop a broad interdisciplinary knowledge base on Indigenous cultures, which is sought-after in careers in Education, Law, Business, Policy, Governance, Advocacy and Social Services.

 This Plan will give both Indigenous and non-Indigenous students the opportunity to immerse themselves in Indigenous history and culture in order to ensure that future leaders and policymakers have a solid foundation in the histories of First Nations, Métis, and Inuit Peoples.
 Students will expand their knowledge and understanding of Indigenous cultures while developing professional skills, such as innovative Indigenous approaches to learning and research, which will help them to work with Aboriginal communities.